Gifts and Donations to the University Library

 Proposed gifts of archival-type material such as files, papers, manuscripts, or like materials requiring special handling or processing are to be directed to University Library Administration.
 Because of the high cost of processing and storage, these collections are subject to an in-depth review.
 Relevance to the library mission must be established before acceptance.
 Donors are requested to complete the Gifts and Donations Review form.
 An accompanying endowment to organize, preserve and maintain the collection may be a significant factor.

-Inquiries concerning other kinds of donations, such as monetary contributions, endowment funding, bequests, and gifts of equipment are to be directed to University Library Administration.
+Inquiries concerning monetary contributions, endowment funding, bequests, and gifts of equipment are to be directed to University Library Administration.
+Funds can be donated by using a mail-in form (please check the box designating the Library as recipient).

 Gifts will be accepted in conformity with the current Internal Revenue Service and University regulations.